danielmarkavis/minecraft-server/README.md

 To manage your containers, there is a nifty tool for that called Portainer.
 Check it out: https://www.portainer.io/

 # Environment variables
+Variables are used to configure your McMyAdmin and Minecraft server on the first run (when executing `docker run` command).
+Subsequent container runs will skip the configuration.
+You don't want to "reconfigure" your server as the settings you changed in McMyAdmin after the first run would get replaced by the ones specified in the environment variables.

 The *Recommended value* column (in some tables below) outlines the values that I personally use for my own server.
 This does not mean that the values I provided are in any sense better than the default ones.
 Apply the best values for your server.
 Do not bluntly copy/paste the values from others.